johnhansengit/glow-worm-game/README.md

 #### **_Future Updates_**

 BUGS
-- [ ] Reset leaderboard innerHTML on Try Again so that it doesn't display multiple leaderboards (create new div just for leaderboard h3, or move it up to game over div)
 - [ ] Debug hamburger menu on game page
 - [ ] Debug worm tail on start

 DESIGN
 - [ ] Make food types names, icons, and points into table (align columns)
-- [ ] Put leaderboard into table (align columns) and add time value and level
 - [ ] Responsive design: tablet
 - [ ] Fade-in content on landing page
 - [ ] Limit player name inputs (one word, str length, etc., handle what happens if no player name entered)